sbohmann/photobackup-server/README.md

 ### Create a ZFS mirror or Raid 6 with new hard disks, ideally not from the same batch

 It's not straightforward to find out which batch they're from.
-It's better if they are from different batches because that makes it less likely to fail around the same time.
+It's better if they are from different batches because that makes them less likely to fail around the same time.

 BackBlaze has written a great blog post about hard disks, please use that as s starting point, or ask people how are more knowledgable about these things.